sukeniklab/CHE600/Class_22/README.md

 4. Here y is the activity, and $y_{min}$ and $y_{max}$ are the global minimum and maximum activity in the entire dataset.
 Each dataset should have its own minimum and maximum.

 5. Assign these values into a new column on your pandas dataframe, and plot the histograms again to compare the two datasets.
+Pay attention to differences between these.

 ## II.
 Creating training datasets for PARROT

 We next want to create a text file that will be used for ML training.
 We've seen the format for a classification training set last week.

-1. For this, we'll create a new dataset using the ```.to_csv()``` command that includes the normalized activation instead of the old one:
+1. For this, we'll create a new dataset using the ```.to_csv()``` command that includes the normalized activation.
+Below is an example of such an export:

 ```python
 df[['index','seq','norm_act']].to_csv('staller_ad_norm.tsv',sep=' ',header=False, index=False)